Rescue of Jews by Catholics during the Holocaust: Poland and the Zegota Council to Aid Jews

 When AK Home Army Intelligence discovered the true fate of transports leaving the Jewish Ghetto, the Council to Aid Jews - Rada Pomocy Żydom (codename Zegota) was established in late 1942.
-The organisation, founded by the Catholic writer and activist, Zofia Kossak-Szczucka and the socialist Wanda Filipowicz, ultimately saved thousands.
+The organization, founded by the Catholic writer and activist, Zofia Kossak-Szczucka and the socialist Wanda Filipowicz, ultimately saved thousands.
 Emphasis was placed on protecting children, as it was near impossible to intervene directly against the heavily guarded transports.
 False papers were prepared, and children were distributed among safe houses and church networks.
 Jewish children were often placed in church orphanages and convents.
-Poland was the only country in occupied Europe where such an organisation was established.
-Some of its members had been involved in Polish nationalist movements which were themselves anti-Jewish, but were appalled by the barbarity of the Nazi mass murders.
+Poland was the only country in occupied Europe where such an organization was established.
+Some of its members had been involved in Polish nationalist movements which were themselves anti-Jewish but were appalled by the barbarity of the Nazi mass murders.
 In an emotive protest prior to the foundation of the Council, Kossak wrote that Hitler's race murders were a crime of which it was not possible to remain silent.
 While Polish Catholics might still feel Jews were "enemies of Poland", Kossak wrote that protest was required.

 Wladyslawa Choms, "The Angel of Lvov", headed Zegota in Lvov, helped by the Church and the Home Army.
 She described the Catholic clergy, who supplied blank baptismal certificates from which to create false documents, as "invaluable" to the effort.
-Wladyslaw Bartoszewski (aka "Teofil"), a co-founder of Zegota, had worked with the Catholic underground movement, the Front for the Rebirth of Poland, and was arrested in a 1940 Nazi purge of the intelligentsia and sent to Auchwitz.
+Wladyslaw Bartoszewski (aka "Teofil"), a co-founder of Zegota, had worked with the Catholic underground movement, the Front for the Rebirth of Poland, and was arrested in a 1940 Nazi purge of the intelligentsia and sent to Auschwitz.
 Freed seven months later following pressure from the international Red Cross, Bartoszewski helped Zegota in its rescue efforts.
-Explaining his motivation, he later said: "I was raised a Catholic and we were taught to love our neighbour.
+Explaining his motivation, he later said: "I was raised a Catholic and we were taught to love our neighbor.
 I was doing what the Bible taught."
-He was recognised as Righteous Among the Nations in 1963.
+He was recognized as Righteous Among the Nations in 1963.
 As head of Zegota's children's section, Irena Sendlerowa placed more than 2500 Jewish children in convents, orphanages, schools, hospitals and homes.
-She was captured by the Gestapo in 1943, and crippled by torture.
+She was captured by the Gestapo in 1943 and crippled by torture.